libsdl-org/SDL/docs/README-migration.md

 0x0000F800 0x000007E0 0x0000001F 0x00000000 => SDL_PIXELFORMAT_RGB565
 ```

+SDL_BlitSurface() and SDL_BlitSurfaceScaled() now have a const `dstrect` parameter and do not fill it in with the final destination rectangle.

 SDL_BlitSurfaceScaled() and SDL_BlitSurfaceUncheckedScaled() now take a scale paramater.

 SDL_SoftStretch() now takes a scale paramater.